algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 #### A Car movements

-The different cars should move horizontaly on the road from left to right or from right to left depending on which road he is.
+The different cars should move horizontally across the road, either from left to right or from right to left, depending on their designated lane.

-For this, we first select if the car start from the right to the left by giving the car a value of 0 (left) or -1 (right).
+To achieve this, we first determine whether the car starts from the right or the left by assigning a value of 0 (for left) or -1 (for right).

-then we select the direction which the car goes using the same system, 0 for right and 1 for left
+Next, we specify the direction in which the car will move, using the same system: 0 indicates movement to the right, while 1 indicates movement to the left.

 ```Verilog